THEDARKMAN007/counter-app-vuejs/README.md

 ### project features
-Created a new vue js application using the cli
+Created a new vue js application using the cli.

-Setup a counter composable with increment, decrement, reset, setValue functions with a valid UI Implemented vuex for state management
+Setup a counter composable with increment, decrement, reset, setValue functions with a valid UI.

+Implemented vuex for state management.

 The functionality was housed in a page with route - ‘/counter’ any other route redirects the user to a 404 page handled by a wildcard route.